Our grading system explained

 - Led by Kevin O’Neale - a highly experienced and qualified IFMGA guide

-- Two 4,000m acclimatisation peaks and two summit opportunities on Mont Blanc
+- Two 4,000m acclimatisation peaks plus the Dufourspitze Summit on Monte Rosa

 - Alpine skills training, including use of ice axe and crampons

 - Hire of crampons, ice axes, harnesses and other technical kit included

 - Comfortable hotel accommodation on the nights in Saas Grund

 Flight inclusive from £2,325, Land only from £2,195

 - An alpine skills training day on a glacier to learn or refresh basic snow and ice skills